ValleyBell/MidiConverters/README.md

 The "RO" signature must be at byte 0x0C.
 (I apparently ripped some bytes from the memory block header.)
 MI1-Midi_Data.7z contains the files that I used with the converter.

+## mmd2mid
+This tool converts M.M.D. songs to standard MIDIs.

+M.M.D. is Masahiro Kajihara's MIDI driver.
+The music from Studio Twinkle's "Mime" was enough of a reason for researching the format.

+As it turned out, MMD is basically a size-optimized version of the RCP format.
+And so both, the disassembling the MMD driver and writing the converter tool was done pretty quickly.

 ## mmu2mid
 This tool converts Wolfteam MMU music files to standard MIDIs.